 Test the market

 Some agents are known for having a fast response time.
 Even during the pandemic.
-Since most agents don’t respond within a few months, it may be best to test your query package with these fast responders.
+Since most agents don’t respond within months, it may be best to test your query package with these fast responders.

 If you don’t get much of a response or get a lot of form rejections, you can then go back to your query package and go over everything again.